 Ben Lomand Connect is a designated “Eligible Telecommunications Carrier” for its service area for universal service purposes.
 The goal of universal services is to provide all citizens access to essential telecommunications services.

-Ben Lomand Connect provides single party touch tone residential (with unlimited local usage) and touch tone business service for rates which range from $18.00 (excluding all taxes and additional fees that are required by state and federal government agencies) to $19.70 per month per line.
+Ben Lomand Connect provides single-party touch-tone residential (with unlimited local usage) and touch-tone business service for rates that range from $22.00 (excluding all taxes and additional fees that are required by state and federal government agencies) to $19.70 per month per line.
 This telephone service includes access to: